panda3d/panda3d-docs/programming/internal-structures/other-manipulation/meshdrawer.rst

 MeshDrawer
 ==========

-MeshDrawer is a class with which you can draw geometry from

-.. only:: python

-   python

-.. only:: cpp

-   c++

-``every frame as fast as possible.
-Common cases where you might want to use it include: projectiles such as bullets, trails, and laser beams; and UI elements such as health bars, labels, icons, and motion lines.``
+MeshDrawer is a class with which you can draw geometry every frame as fast as possible.
+Common cases where you might want to use it include: projectiles such as bullets, trails, and laser beams; and UI elements such as health bars, labels, icons, and motion lines.

 You create a MeshDrawer like this: